 Please note that The Nature Conservancy cannot render tax or legal advice and we urge you to consult with your professional advisor about your situation before making a charitable gift.

+If you are still working and contributing to a retirement account, this gift could impact your taxable income.
+Please consult a qualified advisor before making a gift.
 If you’re under the age of 70½, you can use your IRA to support TNC’s work by making a withdrawal and donating the proceeds after taxes OR by designating TNC as a beneficiary of your retirement plan.
 For more information, please contact one of our gift planning experts.

 Meet Chris and Kate Mathews

 Chris and Kate Mathews were required to take minimum distributions from their IRAs—so they used that income to make a tax-free gift to TNC.
-Read their story.